KenKundert/inform/README.rst

 ------------------------
 The MessengerGenerator class takes the following arguments:

-severity=None:
+severity = *None*:
-   Messages with severities get headers and the severity acts as label. is_error=False:
+   Messages with severities get headers and the severity acts as label. is_error = *False*:
-   Message is counted as an error. log=True:
+   Should message be counted as errors. log = *True*:
-   Send to the log file, may be a boolean or a function that accepts the messenger as an argument and returns a boolean. output=True:
+   Send message to the log file.
+May be a boolean or a function that accepts the Messenger object as an argument and returns a boolean. output = *True*:
-   Send to the output stream, may be a boolean or a function that accepts the messenger as an argument and returns a boolean. terminate=False:
+   Send to the output stream.
+May be a boolean or a function that accepts the Messenger object as an argument and returns a boolean. terminate = *False*:
-   Terminate the program, exit status is the value of the terminate unless terminate==True, in which case 1 is returned if an error occurred and 0 otherwise. message_color=None:
+   Terminate the program, exit status is the value of the terminate unless *terminate* is *True*, in which case 1 is returned if an error occurred and 0 otherwise. message_color = *None*:
    Color used to display the message.
-Choose from *black*, *red*, *green*, *yellow*, *blue*, *magenta*, *cyan*, *white*. header_color=None:
+Choose from *black*, *red*, *green*, *yellow*, *blue*, *magenta*, *cyan*, *white*. header_color = *None*:
    Color used to display the header, if one is produced.